Ocean Drive is Miami's legendary strip , the bustling road that runs parallel to the Atlantic Ocean, lined

 1300 Ocean Drive

 The Cardozo is owned by one of our famous local superstars, Gloria Estefan.
 This was one of the first properties to emerge also bringing the celebrity touch that started the deluge to come.
-The Cardozo is undergoing renovations at the moment.
+The Cardozo has just reopened after a gigantic $15 million renovation

 1320 Ocean Drive